-T&R Policy 19 - STA will continue to fund a ridesharing program such as Solano Mobility same time, STA will monitor developments in private ride matching services, especially mobile applications that make both formal and casual carpool formation fast and convenient for users.
+T&R Policy 19 - STA will continue to fund a ridesharing program such as Solano Mobility

 Ridesharing support is critical to maintaining and advancing carpool and vanpool formation and use.
 STA has used Solano Mobility to provide these and other ride matching and trip planning activities.